ajdillhoff/CSE4310/assignments/assignment1/README.md

 Figure 3: Image resized with different scale factors.
 Source: torchvision
 </p>

+### Color Jitter

-4. Create a function which randomly perturbs the HSV values on an input image by an amount no greater than the given input value.
+Create a function which randomly perturbs the HSV values on an input image by an amount no greater than the given input value.
 This should use your code from the first part of the assignment to modify the HSV channels.

 The function should be implemented as `color_jitter(img, hue, saturation, value)`.